Making of Ravana for Sale: The demon king gives livelihood to hundreds of people

-On the extremely busy Najafgarh Road from Rajori Garden to Subhash Nagar, every inch of pavement from September to Dussehra is occupied by Ravanas.
+On the extremely busy Najafgarh Road from Rajouri Garden to Subhash Nagar, every inch of pavement from September to Dussehra is occupied by Ravanas.
 The roads are Choco block with Ravanas of every size and you can see the making of Ravana with your own eyes.
-So while your average desi is happy to remember Ram, these artisans who hail from Rang Rangeelo Rajasthan are thankful to Ravana to give them employment and keep the fire burning in there sparse kitchen.
+So while your average desi is happy to remember Ram, these artisans who hail from Rang Rangeelo Rajasthan are thankful to Ravana to give them employment and keep the fire burning in their sparse kitchen.
 So our ad film wallahs are not the only one who benefit from the devilish charm of Ravana, and use him to their advantage.
-BTW I think Ravana is the only mythological Bad Man who is used regularly in advertisement to sell headache pills to tea.
+BTW I think Ravana is the only mythological Bad Man who is used regularly in the advertisements to sell everything from headache pills to tea.
 Do you know any other villains who are used to sell products?

 The life of these artisans is not easy, mostly they work as blacksmiths for rest of the year, but during this auspicious period, they recreate Ravanas effigies to be burnt on Dussehra.

 You can buy Ravana effigies ranging from few feet (around Rs 500) to the larger than life 80 ft. (price negotiable based on the size and the details you want) Ravanas towering above everything around.

 As I was clicking the pictures of Ravanas, the artisans who were making them wanted me to click their picture too with their masterpieces, soon to be engulfed in flames.
 They were kind enough to pose for pictures and explain me the process of making the Ravanas.